fastforwardlabs/active-learning-cml/apps/demo_description.md

 * The datapoints that require human labeling are overlaid on the 2D visualization as "to label" dots
 * Next, provide labels by clicking on these data points which then renders the image on the right hand side, label and click "Submit"
 * Train the model again
-* Repeat the process until you achieve the desired performance
+* Repeat the process until you have achieved the desired performance